 Evaluating Expressions

-Evaluation using a list of pairs
+Evaluation using a dict

 The following program computes the function $f(x,y,z)$ for $(x,y,z)=(0,1,1)$: